-I asked, given these base characteristics, how do red wiggler worms differ from the typical radio talk show host.
+I asked, given these base characteristics, how the red wiggler worm differed from your typical radio talk show host.

 “Well, the worm actually contributes some good to society.
 About 45 percent of all our waste stream comes from food and paper products, both of which are compostable materials.
 Worms can convert these common waste products into nutrient-rich soil fertilizer to energize your gardens.”

 I was sold.
 I got a little bin, a softball sized ball of 1,000 little wigglers and soon our family started putting apple cores, banana peels, lettuce scraps, tea bags, potato peels, etc. into the bin along with showers of shredded newspapers.
 The warm worm poo makes great fertilizer.